Yandex Cloud

 yandex.cloud.mdb.mongodb.v1.ClusterService.DeleteHosts

-Where host_names is an array with the names of hosts to delete.
-To find out the host name, get a list of hosts in the cluster.
+Where host_names is an array containing the host names you want to delete.
+You can get the host name from the list of hosts in your cluster.

 5. Wait for the cluster state to change to Alive.
-In the management console, navigate to the folder with the cluster.
-Go to Yandex StoreDoc.
-You can see the cluster state in the Availability column.
+In the management console, navigate to the folder containing your cluster.
+Navigate to the Yandex StoreDoc service.
+You can check the cluster state in the Availability column.

 Note